- What is customer effort score (CES)?

-Customer Effort Score (CES) is a customer experience metric that measures how much effort a consumer must exert during an interaction with a company.
-It is most often measured by asking a single question: rate how much effort was required to get a specific issue or request resolved.
+Customer Effort Score (CES) is a customer experience metric that measures how much effort a customer must exert during an interaction with a company.
+It is most often measured by asking a customer a single question: rate how much effort was required to get a specific issue or request resolved.

 According to Gartner, organizations should strive to deliver experiences that are low effort because effort is the driver with the strongest tie to customer loyalty.
 Research has shown that 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have a low-effort experience.

-High-effort interactions include the need to repeat information, interact a second time, experience ‘generic’ service, a lack of self-service, or the need to exert additional mental effort to have an issue resolved.
+High-effort interactions include needing to repeat information, interacting a second time, experiencing ‘generic’ service, a lack of self-service, or needing to exert additional mental effort to have an issue resolved.
 By tracking CES, businesses can make the necessary improvements to enhance the customer experience.

 More positive word-of-mouth

-Low effort means a higher likelihood of a customer referral, with the Harvard Business Review reporting that 81% of customers who experience a high-effort interaction say they would speak negatively about the company to others.
-Gartner research shows that top-performing low-effort companies tend to have an NPS that is 65 points higher than top-performing high-effort businesses, further linking a good customer effort score with customer loyalty.
+Low effort means a higher likelihood of a customer referral, with Gartner reporting that 96% of customers who experience a high-effort interaction say they would speak negatively about the company to others.
+Research shows that top-performing low-effort companies tend to have an NPS that is 65 points higher than top-performing high-effort businesses.
+This is a further proof that a good customer effort score is linked to customer loyalty.

 Higher repurchase rates

-Low effort is a strong predictor of future buying behavior.
-According to the HBR study, 94% of customers reporting low effort said they would repurchase, and 88% said they would even increase their spending.
+A high customer effort score is a strong predictor of future buying behavior.
+According to a HBR study, 94% of customers reporting low effort said they would repurchase, and 88% said they would even increase their spending.
 Gartner reports identical findings, highlighting that 94% of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.

 Lower overall support costs